-If Paris is your heart’s desire, Ruzafa is your destination.
-Russafa’s Parisian-style ambience serves up comparable culture, art and history … right here at home.
+If Paris was once your heart’s desire, Ruzafa is your destination.
+Russafa’s ambience serves up comparable culture, art and history … right here at home.
 It’s not only profoundly artsy.
 It’s chic.
 Vibrant.
 Cosmopolitan.
 Eclectic by day, and electric by night.

 Most of all, it is Valencian!